The pocketbook plant (Calceolaria) with its gorgeous flower display makes it a favorite in households across the country.

 Keeping it at 60° to 65° degrees Fahrenheit encourages fuller blooms.

-After the flowers arrive, keep the plant in bright light but not full sun.
+After the flowers arrive, keep the plant in bright light or part shade, not direct sun.

 It can be brought outside or kept on a porch in partial shade.
 Just make sure that it doesn’t get direct sunlight.